AI4Finance-Foundation/FinRL/docs/source/examples/singlestocktrading.rst

 Step 7: Backtest Our Strategy
 ---------------------------------------

+Backtesting plays a key role in evaluating the performance of a trading strategy.
+Automated backtesting tool is preferred because it reduces the human error.
+We usually use the `Quantopian pyfolio`_ package to backtest our trading strategies.
+It is easy to use and consists of various individual plots that provide a comprehensive image of the performance of a trading strategy.

 For simplicity purposes, in the article, we just calculate the Sharpe ratio and the annual return manually.